 Posted by: Brightwood College

 The Appraisal Qualifications Board (AQB) researched and reviewed investigations across the country regarding the relationships and practices of supervisory appraisers with their trainees between 2008 and 2010.
 The board realized that many states had requirements for the registration and training of supervisors and trainees.
 The board also realized that many of the relationships and practices were lacking in the basic principles that would promote public trust.
 In 2011, the AQB proposed national rules for supervisory and trainee appraisers that were adopted and published in 2013.
-These new rules take effect January 1, 2015.
-States are currently busy adopting new rules and getting new laws passed in their legislature to meet these additional AQB requirements.
+The ASB guidance was effective as of January 1, 2015.
+Since that time, many states adopted rules regarding supervisors and trainees.

-The AQB requires states to adopt the minimum criteria if they have a supervisor or trainee classification.
+The AQB minimum criteria apply if a state has a supervisor or trainee classification.
 A new requirement for both trainee and supervisory appraisers is to take a course covering the expectations and responsibilities of appraisers in these roles.
 The course must be taken prior to starting any new training relationship.
 Although the national requirements do not require current trainee or supervisory appraisers to attend this course, many of the states are adding this level to their requirements.

 Eligibility for becoming a supervisor includes the term good standing, along with the requirement of being certified.
 Good standing refers to prior disciplinary proceedings in which the supervisory appraiser may have been involved.
 Supervisors are in good standing if they are not currently involved in a disciplinary action in any state or for the three years prior to beginning supervision.
 This definition has encouraged the states to require adopting rules for both trainees and supervisors to register with their boards.